wejs/docs/docs/getstarted/generate-blog-project.md

 Lets make the blog project ...

-Install graphicsmagick dependency http://www.graphicsmagick.org/ (optional for we-plugin-file and blog project).
+Install graphicsmagick dependency http://www.graphicsmagick.org/ (required for we-plugin-file and blog project).
 Check in your package manager

 With yeoman generator-wejs: